timrogers/litra-autotoggle/README.md

 The following arguments are supported:

+- `--config-file` to specify a YAML configuration file containing options (see "Using a configuration file" below)
 - `--serial-number` to point to a specific Litra device by serial number.
 You can get the serial number using the `litra devices` command in the [`litra`](https://github.com/timrogers/litra-rs) CLI.
 - `--device-path` to point to a specific Litra device by its path (useful for devices that don't show a serial number).
 - `--device-type` to point to a specific Litra device type (`glow`, `beam` or `beam_lx`).